-Related Party Transactions Committee (RPTC): the board committee, made up exclusively of Independent Directors, set up by the Board of Directors and responsible for evaluating related party transactions (RPTs) and expressing opinions regarding them.
+Related Party Transactions Committee (RPTC): the board committee, made up exclusively of Independent Directors, set up by the Board of Directors with responsible for evaluating related party transactions (RPTs) and expressing opinions regarding them, as defined below.

-Control: the power to establish the financial and management policies of an entity in order to obtain benefits from its activities.
-The existence of control is presumed when a party holds, directly or indirectly through subsidiaries, more than half the voting rights of an entity unless, in exceptional cases, it can be demonstrated that the holding of said voting rights does not constitute control (de jure control).
+Control: the power to establish the financial and management policies of an entity in order to obtain benefits from their activities.
+The subsistence of control is presumed when a party holds, directly or indirectly through subsidiaries, more than half the voting rights of an entity unless, in exceptional cases, it can be demonstrated that the holding of said voting rights does not constitute control (de jure control).
 Control also exists when a party holds half, or a lesser proportion, of the voting rights exercisable at the shareholders meeting (de facto control) if it has: